Oscar Wood

-Gordon Oscar Wood (born June 21, 1975) is an amateur American wrestler, who competed in the Greco-Roman welterweight category.
-He was a two-time NCAA All-American for the Oregon State Beavers (1996–1999), and also represented the United States at the 2004 Summer Olympics.
+Gordon Oscar Wood (born June 21, 1975) is an American former wrestler, who competed in the Greco-Roman welterweight category.
+He was a two-time NCAA All-American for the Oregon State Beavers (1996–1999), and also represented the United States at the 2004 Summer Olympics as a Greco-Roman wrestler.
 Serving as a staff sergeant of the United States Army in Fort Carson, Colorado, Wood also trained full time for the army's wrestling club.

 Career

 Early years

 Wood attended Sam Barlow High School in Gresham, Oregon, in the Portland metropolitan area.
 There, he won three state wrestling titles, with his only defeat as a freshman in the state final.
 He also collected four freestyle and four Greco-Roman state titles in high school.

 College

 Wood began his sporting career at the Oregon State University in Corvallis, Oregon, where he trained and competed for the Oregon State Beavers wrestling program under head coach Joe Wells.
 While wrestling for the Beavers, Wood compiled a 118–23 overall record and 51 pins throughout his duration at Oregon State (1996–2000).
-He placed third in the NCAA meet at 142 pounds in 1998, and seventh at 134 pounds in 1996.
-He also captured two wrestling titles in the 142 and 149-pound division at the 1998 and 1999 Pacific-10 Conference Championships, which resulted him to being named NCAA All-American twice.
+He placed third in the NCAA meet at 142 pounds in 1998, and seventh at 134 pounds in 1996, which resulted him to being named NCAA All-American twice.
+He also captured two wrestling titles in the 142 and 149-pound division at the 1998 and 1999 Pacific-10 Conference Championships.
 Additionally, he ranked tenth for the most number of triumphs recorded at Oregon State, fifth in career pins, and twentieth in the winning percentage on the university's all-time career leader board.

 After graduating from Oregon State at the end of 1999 season, Wood decided to join the United States Army in Fort Carson, Colorado, where he served full time as a staff sergeant, and later became a member of the wrestling club under head coaches Shon Lewis and Sam Barlow.